mrdvt92/perl-WebService-Whistle-Pet-Tracker-API/README.md

 ## device

-Returns device data for the given device id
+Returns device data for the given device id as a hash reference

     my $device        = $ws->device('WXX-ABC123');
     my $battery_level = $device->{'battery_level'}; #0-100 charge level

 ## pet\_dailies

-Returns dailies for the given pet id
+Returns a list of dailies for the given pet id as an array reference

     my $pet_dailies = $ws->pet_dailies($pet_id);

 ## pet\_daily\_items

-Returns the daily items for the given pet id and day number
+Returns a list of the daily items for the given pet id and day number as an array reference

+    my $day_number      = int(time/24/60/60) - 1; #yesterday
     my $pet_daily_items = $ws->pet_daily_items($pet_id, $day_number);

 ## pet\_stats

-Returns pet stats for the given pet id
+Returns pet stats for the given pet id as a hash reference

     my $pet_stats = $ws->pet_stats(123456789);